mehulagg/gitlab/doc/development/understanding_explain_plans.md

 Index Scan using projects_pkey on projects  (cost=0.43..3.45 rows=1 width=4) (actual time=0.049..0.050 rows=1 loops=145)
 ```

-Here our cost is only 3.45, and it only takes us 0.050 milliseconds to do so.
+Here our cost is only 3.45, and it takes us 7.25 milliseconds to do so (0.05 * 145).
 The next index scan is a bit more expensive:

 ```sql